Marimekko: Commercial growth

 Marimekko spread to America in the 1960s.
 It was introduced to the United States by the architect Benjamin C. Thompson, who featured them in his Design Research stores.
 They were made famous in the United States by future first lady Jacqueline Kennedy, who bought eight Marimekko dresses which she wore throughout the 1960 United States presidential campaign.

 By 1965, the company employed over 400 staff, and the company was in every aspect of fine design, from fabrics to toys and dinnerware.
 The firm even completely equipped small houses with furnishings.
 In 1985, the company was sold to Amer-yhtymä.
 In the early 1990s, Marimekko was in a bad financial condition and close to bankruptcy.
 It was bought from Amer by Kirsti Paakkanen, who introduced new business methods in the company and helped to revive its popularity.

 Later in the 1990s Marimekko achieved publicity in the hit TV series Sex and the City.
 The fictional main character of the series, sex-and-relationship columnist Carrie Bradshaw, wore a Marimekko bikini on season 2 and then a Marimekko dress.
 In season 5 the series introduced tablecloths with Marimekko prints.

 In 2005, Marimekko's revenue had quadrupled since Paakkanen's purchase, and its net income had grown 200-fold.
 Paakkanen remained CEO of Marimekko and owned 20% of the company via her business Workidea.
 In 2007, Paakkanen announced she would gradually hand over her ownership to Mika Ihamuotila as CEO and biggest owner of the company.
 By 2011 there were 84 stores across the world.

 Marimekko products are made in China, India, Thailand, Portugal, Lithuania and other countries.
 Fabrics are printed in Marimekko's textile factory in Helsinki, but are not made in Finland.

+The company celebrated its 70th anniversary in 2021 by publishing the book Marimekko: The Art of Printmaking.